monitisexchange/Monitis-Linux-Scripts/Node-server-monitor/README.md

           - the output throughput (out_kbps)
     1. The server processing time (active) - the percentage of busy time of server (real processing time) during monitoring time
     1. The server load (load) - the evaluation of number of requests per second during monitoring time.

-    1. The Requests count (reqs) - the quantity of requsts which are receiving server during monitoring time.
-    1. The response time of server for requests during monitoring time
-          - the average response time
-          - the maximum response time

 - flexible part that mostly has not so fixed format and can be changing time by time